Andy Cooper (chemist): Education

 Cooper was educated at the University of Nottingham where he was awarded a PhD for research supervised by Martyn Poliakoff.

 Career

 After his PhD, Cooper held a number of postdoctoral research positions.
-He is an 1851 Research Fellowship and a Royal Society NATO Research Fellowship at the University of North Carolina at Chapel Hill where he worked with Joseph DeSimone.
+He held an 1851 Research Fellowship and a Royal Society NATO Research Fellowship at the University of North Carolina at Chapel Hill where he worked with Joseph DeSimone.
 He then held a Ramsay Memorial Research Fellowship at the Melville Laboratory for Polymer Synthesis at the University of Cambridge, working with Andrew Bruce Holmes.
 He moved to the University of Liverpool in 1999 where he has worked ever since.